Contingencyplana/valiant_citadel_ai_0/new_major_pivots/new_major_pivot_5.md

 ---

+## Language is a game that you WIN when you convey your meaning clearly and succinctly

-*"If a one-year-old can launch the forge, SHAGI is truly for everyone."*
+"If a one-year-old can launch the forge, SHAGI is truly for everyone."
 — War Office Directive, Daylands Dispatch 25-OCT-2025